cvuchener/g500/doc/report.md

 out  10 00 83 A2 02 27 00
 in   11 00 83 A2 4C 47 53 30 32 00 00 00 00 00 00 00 00 00 00 00
 ```

+#### Firmware Infos (0xF1)

+The first parameter byte specify what info to read:
+- 0x01 read firmware version.
+Bytes 1 and 2 in the answer contain respectively the firmware major and minor version number (in BCD).
+- 0x02 read the build number.
+Bytes 1 and 2 in the answer is the 16 bits big-endian build number.

 #### Optical sensor settings (0x61)